Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Conclusion

-However, it is important to address several limitations in this work.
+However, it is important to address several limitations of this work.
 Firstly, we have assumed that the microphyiscs, such as convection and overshooting, are fixed throughout the study.
+Our approach is motivated by the range of $T_{\rm eff}$ observed for RSGs in the Galaxy.
 In practice, these factors may depend on $M_{\rm ZAMS}$, the evolution phases, or vary on a case-by-case basis.
 For example, by adjusting the mixing length in the hydrogen-rich envelope and the overshooting parameters, \citet{goldberg19} generated progenitors with large $M_{\rm Henv}$ but small $R$, which are missing in our model grid (see also \citealt{dessart13}).
+The $M_{\rm ZAMS}$-$R$ relation will also change if the progenitors suffer from radial pulsation prior to the explosion.
 Further, the mass-loss process is not self-consistently modeled.
 These factors potentially modify the structure of the hydrogen-rich envelope, and eventually affect the light curve at the plateau phase.
 Developing robust theory of convection would benefit from detailed 3D simulations of RSG (see \citealt{goldberg22a, goldberg22b} for recent progress).
-In the future, the advance in observational techniques will provide better constrain on the RSG mass-loss rates and the binary fractions of massive stars.
+In the future, the advance in observational techniques will provide better constrains on the RSG mass-loss rates and the binary fractions of massive stars.
 A comprehensive analysis that includes all these factors will improve the accuracy of the results in this work.